Beyond-jQuery/book/manuscript/dom-manipulation.md

 Whether you are using jQuery or the DOM API, the copy created by `cloneNode` is _not_ added to the document for you.
 You will need to do this yourself using one of the methods demonstrated earlier in this section.

-## Creating your own elements and content
+## Composing your own elements

+Now that we've explored moving and coping elements, how about creating and removing them?
+This section explores just that.
+You'll see how these common problems have been solved with jQuery, and how you can solve them just as easily with the DOM API.
+Just like the previous section, all DOM API code below will work in all modern browsers _and_ Internet Explorer 8.
+In essence, this covers all browsers in use today.

+To best demonstrate all of the concepts outlined in this final section, I'll build upon the [example document from the previous section](#moving-elements-markup) used to demonstrate moving elements.
+Using both jQuery and the bare DOM API, I'll show you how to perform various operations on our example document, such as:

-%% add some new flavors and types
+* Add some new ice cream flavors and types.
-%% remove some existing flavors and types
+* Remove some existing flavors and types.
-%% fix typos in flavors or types
+* Make simple text adjustments to our document.
-%% create a new section
+* Create a new section to further classify ice cream.

 ### Creating and deleting elements